 t.
 Review the FG/HIB segments form.
-Discuss the Agency Revenue Service Start Date for any segments added in the 2021 report year with the persons reporting NTD data.
+Discuss the Agency Revenue Service Start Date for any segments added in the 2023 report year with the persons reporting NTD data.
 This is the commencement date of revenue service for each FG/HIB segment.
 Determine that the date reported is the date that the agency began revenue service.
 This may be later than the Original Date of Revenue Service if the transit agency is not the original operator.
-If a segment was added for the 2021 report year, the Agency Revenue Service Date must occur within the transit agency's 2021 fiscal year.
+If a segment was added for the 2023 report year, the Agency Revenue Service Date must occur within the transit agency's 2023 fiscal year.
 Segments are grouped by like characteristics.
 Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the 7-year age requirement for fixed guideway/High Intensity Busway segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
 Even if a transit agency can document an Agency Revenue Service Start Date prior to the current NTD report year, FTA will only consider segments continuously reported to the NTD.

-Finding: We obtained the HIB segments form noting the High Intensity segments and dates.
-It was noted that OCTA added no new segments during the year, as evidenced in the HIB segments form and per inquiry with the Section Manager of Accounting & Financial Reporting.
+Finding: We interviewed the Principal Operations Analyst and noted there were no new segments added, removed, or amended during the year.
 No exceptions were noted as a result of this procedure.